 Tip: You can export each part of the report in XLS or CSV formats.

 If your site doesn’t naturally rank for keywords, you can still get search traffic by bidding on keywords through Google Ads.

-Below the organic listings you can also find the top PLA Copies (product listing ads), Ad Copies (Google Ads) that appear for a keyword in paid search results.
+Below the organic listings, you can also find the top PLA Copies (product listing ads), and Ad Copies (Google Ads) that appear for a keyword in paid search results.
 Take these as inspiration for writing your own ad copy and analyze the landing pages they are pointing to.

 If you’re an ecommerce website, pay attention to the top product listing ads.
 These advertisers are your top Google Shopping competitors.